Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 The DAF is the lead agency for the EIS, with the FAA and the United States Coast Guard as cooperating agencies.

 Proposed Action: The DAF would increase the annual Falcon launch cadence at VSFB through launch and landing operations at SLC-4 and SLC-6, including modification of SLC-6 for Falcon 9 and Falcon Heavy launch vehicles to support future U.S. Government and commercial launch service needs.
 The overall launch cadence would increase from 50 Falcon 9 launches per year at SLC-4 to 100 launches per year for Falcon 9 and Falcon Heavy at both SLCs combined.
-Under the Proposed Action, Falcon Heavy, which has not launched from VSFB in the past, would launch up to five times per year from SLC-6.
+Under the Proposed Action, Falcon Heavy, which has not launched from VSFB in the past, would launch and land up to five times per year from and at SLC-6.
 The existing horizontal integration facility (HIF) located north of SLC-6 would be modified into a hangar for use by SpaceX.
 No modification of SLC-4 infrastructure is proposed.
 The FAA would license SpaceX Falcon operations at VSFB and approve related airspace closures.

 No Action Alternative: The DAF would not authorize any Falcon 9 or Falcon Heavy launches or landing operations at, or modifications to, SLC-6, nor would the DAF authorize additional Falcon 9 launches from SLC-4.
 The FAA would not license Falcon operations at SLC-6 or an increase in Falcon 9 launches at SLC-4.